skeetio/learngraphql-lessons/1-basics/5-fragments.md

 }
 ~~~

 Here we are using a fragment to get `_id` and `name`.
-Also, we've defined `twitterHandle` field additionally.
+Also, we've defined the `twitterHandle` field.

 ---

 So, here's a simple question for you.

-What happened, if you re-defined a field exists in the fragment?
+What would happen if you re-defined a field that already existed in the fragment?

 ~~~
 {